To ask Her Majesty’s Government what steps they are taking to mitigate tax avoidance and eliminate tax evasion in the United Kingdom.

 My Lords, at the bottom of all this is surely the issue of fairness.
 If individuals pay their taxes because they wish to pay for living in a civilised society, surely that is the obligation of businesses as well.
 That is at the heart of what we are discussing today.
 We have often seen in recent years businesses failing to recognise the importance of that contribution to the society in which they thrive, employ and make their money.
 Some small local businesses that many of us know can find themselves paying, through business rates and taxes, money to support public services and other parts of our society knowing that a business rival in the same activity—a small bookshop may regard Amazon as its major rival—could be a multinational or global company that can use a whole variety of mechanisms to eliminate, essentially, most of its tax bill.
 Clearly, that has to be grossly unfair.

-We must recognise that the structure of our businesses today are tending in a direction that enables and facilitates moving profits around the globe in a way that is extremely difficult to constrain.
+We must recognise that the structure of our businesses today is tending in a direction that enables and facilitates moving profits around the globe in a way that is extremely difficult to constrain.
 That particularly accrues now to things such as brand name and intellectual property and not to physical assets, which if we look back just a few years would have been far more typical.
 As we move into a world where artificial intelligence and machine learning will increase the capacity to set intellectual property anywhere in the world, even though manufacturing or services are delivered quite separately, this capacity to manoeuvre profits around becomes a problem that we must tackle.

 I was heartened by the speech by the noble Lord, Lord Lupton, and his talk of shareholder responsibility because that has to be key to the future.
 He is right that where there is the possibility of bringing consumer pressure—the Starbucks case being the obvious example—a company can be persuaded that it is necessary to change its behaviour or it will lose its sales.
 But many of our companies are not consumer facing.
 They are somewhere in a chain that covers a whole variety of activities, whether in manufacturing or services, and we have to tackle them as well.
 They cannot be allowed to take the view that they can enjoy all the benefits of being in the UK, or in any other society, and not pay their fair share.